What's the problem?

 Our Nature Based Solution addresses all 4 elements simultaneously by leveraging the symbiotic relationship.

-We are doing well with regards to green electron production and the electrification will reduce our reliance on green molecules for fuel from 75% now to 50% by 2050.
+We are doing well with regards to green electron production and the electrification will reduce our reliance on green molecules for fuel from 75% now to 50% by 2050, this includes coal.
 This means, we still need energy dense molecules in the future, specifically in the hard to abate sectors, such as aviation and marine.
-Green fuel production costs are at least 5-10 higher than fossil.
-At least 80% of that cost is driven by green feedstock costs, that is
+Green fuel production can come from bio based feedstocks, however this is not scaleable to the volumes needed to replace fossil.
+The other option is green synthetic fuel.
+Here, while no scale hurdles, the costs are at least 5-10 higher than fossil.
+At least 80% of that synthetic green fuel cost is driven by green feedstock costs, that is

 (1) green H2 - currently from electrolysis using green electrons - and